MZohaib364/Traffic-Sign-Classifier-using-Classical-Image-Processing/README.md

 ## Project Overview

 The system processes cropped traffic sign images and classifies them into one of several predefined categories using color, shape, and geometric features.
-All image processing operations are implemented from scratch using NumPy, focusing on fundamental image processing principles.
+All image processing operations are implemented from scratch using NumPy, focusing on fundamental principles of image processing.

 ## Dataset